CatalaLang/rescript-docx/README.md

 ### Enums

-> TODO: choose between this implementation or using polymorphic variants

-Enums are implemented as modules with a `t` type and functions with the name of the enum in lowercase.
+Enums are bound to a polymorphic variant:

 ```typescript
 // In TypeScript